FACTBOX-Mistakes, secrecy and no preparation: Ex-adviser criticises PM Johnson over COVID | Politics

 People with COVID-19 were sent from hospital to care homes for the elderly without being tested, making a "complete nonsense" of claims they would be shielded.
 "Hancock told us in the Cabinet Room that people were going to be tested before they went back to care homes," he said.

 "We only subsequently found out that that hadn't happened.
 Now all the government rhetoric was we put a shield around care homes and blah blah, it's complete nonsense.
 Quite the opposite of putting a shield around them, we sent people with COVID back to the care homes."
-HIS LOCKDOWN-BUSTING TRIP
+NOT TAKING ADVICE

+Speaking about a decision to bring in a new lockdown late last year, Cummings said Johnson had ignored advice that he should do so quickly.
+"He was just making his own decision that he was going to ignore the advice."
+He described Johnson as saying he should have been "the mayor from Jaws", who kept the beaches open despite shark attacks, after feeling he had been forced into the first lockdown and confirmed he had heard the prime minister saying he would rather "the bodies pile high" than another lockdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)